Srijan-Chak012/Pash-but-better/README.md

 - Lists the contents of the given directory, multiple directories and folders.
 - If arguments has files as well as folders, files are displayed first in sorted order followed by the contents of folders in sorted order of names.
+- The contents are also colour coded as in a regular shell; red for directories, yellow for executables and blue for other files.
 - Add `-l` to display the details of each file and folder,`-a` to display the hidden files and folders, `-la` or `-al` for both features.
 - The directories, files and flags can be mentioned in any order after `ls`.